FermiQC/GaussianBasis.jl/README.md

 `cint1e_ovlp_sph!(buf, shls, atm, natm, bas, nbas, env)`

 A more detailed description of each argument in found in the [`libcint` documentation](https://github.com/sunqm/libcint/blob/master/doc/program_ref.pdf).
-We offer here an overview
+Here, we offer an overview

 - `buf` type: `Array{Cdouble}`